objetos/objects/source.md

 ## Initializing an object

-> Suppose now that we want our visual Fibonacci visual representation to change its placement according to our mouse y-position
+> Suppose now that we want our Fibonacci visual representation to change its placement according to our mouse y-position

 V: